McMaster-Solar-Car-Project/purchase-request-site/README.md

 A FastAPI web application for managing purchase requests and expense reports.
 Users can submit purchase requests with invoices, which automatically generates Excel reports and uploads files to Google Drive.

-## What it does

-- **Purchase Request Forms**: Submit up to 10 invoices per session with vendor details, items, and file uploads
-- **Automatic Excel Generation**: Creates purchase request and expense report spreadsheets
-- **Google Integration**: Uploads files to Google Drive/Supabase and emails users their forms
-- **Multi-Currency Support**: Handles both CAD and USD purchases with exchange rate calculations
-- **Digital Signatures**: Processes and crops signature images for reports

 ## Setup

 ### 1. Install Dependencies